 |1||Revenue Classification reports that summarize revenue information for a specific date range by credit class, customer details, price plan, charge type, etc.|

-|2||Customer Details, Aged Receivables and Open Item reports that are provided primarily to assist with collections chasing.|
+|2||Customer Details, Aged Receivables, and Open Item reports that are provided primarily to assist with the collections chasing.|

 |3||Daybook reports summarizing the activities of the day and presenting general ledger information.|

-|4||Product and Package reports giving details of the products in a database and the packages available in a particular billing/rating catalogue|
+|4||Product and Package reports giving details of the products in a database and the packages available in a particular billing/rating catalogue.|

 |5||Interconnect Agreement Accounting (IAA) reports that facilitate the reconciliation of outbound interconnect CDRs.|

-|6||Total number of activation, termination, port-in or port-out on a daily basis.|
+|6||Total number of activation, termination, port-in, or port-out on a daily basis.|

 |7||Total number of accounts breaching their credit limit on daily basis and how much revenue is going in credit breach.|